maim-lain/schooloflust/quests.md

 **Walkthrough:**
 - Basketball court -> Sofia -> Talk -> Ask the three questions -> That's all.
-- Once you start exploring The Hole go to room 3 and open the chest (Received dildo)
+- Once you start exploring Floor 1 of The Hole go to room 3 and open the chest (Received dildo)
 - Basketball court -> Sofia -> Talk -> Give dildo (+5 Romance)

 <br>